DavidJCobb/gcc-plugin-bitpack/README.md

 ## Non-goals

 * Presence bits (think "`std::optional`"): the ability to pack data using the smallest possible representation.
 My current use case entails packing data into a limited storage space in such a manner that the largest possible data must fit; ergo bitpacked data must always be uniform in size, so we can check statically whether we have enough room.

+## Documentation

+### Generated XML

+* The serialized sectors contain `value` elements whose `path` attributes indicate the value being serialized.
+These are *mostly* in C syntax (e.g. `foo.bar[3]`), except that for array slices, we use Python slice notation (i.e. `foo[start:end]` to indicate serialization of all array elements in the range `[start, end)`).
+  * All struct types have their members listed as `struct-type` elements and their children.
+You can correlate the `value` nodes in the sectors with the struct definitions to know what's being serialized when.
+* TODO: document everything else